htcondor/htcondor/docs/users-manual/dagman-applications.rst

 *condor_submit_dag* *-maxjobs* command-line option are still enforced if these *CATEGORY* and *MAXJOBS* throttles are used.

-Please see the end of section \ `2.10.9 <#x22-1030002.10.9>`__ on DAG Splicing for a description of the interaction between categories and splices.
+Please see the end of :ref:`users-manual/dagman-applications:advanced features of dagman` on DAG Splicing for a description of the interaction between categories and splices.

 Configuration Specific to a DAG
 '''''''''''''''''''''''''''''''